-How to Install and Configure OpenSSH Server In Linux
+How to Install OpenSSH Server In Linux

-Being a network administrator requires a deep knowledge about remote login protocols such as rlogin, telnet and ssh.
-The one I will discuss in this article is ssh, a secure remote protocol which is used to work remotely on other machines or transfer data between computers using SCP (Secure Copy) command.
-But, what is OpenSSH and how to install it in your Linux distribution?
+SSH is a secure remote protocol that is used to work remotely on other machines or transfer data between computers using SCP (Secure Copy) command.
+But, what is OpenSSH, and how to install it in your Linux distribution?

 What is OpenSSH?

-OpenSSH is a free open source set of computer tools used to provide secure and encrypted communication over a computer network by using the ssh protocol.
+OpenSSH is a free open-source set of computer tools used to provide secure and encrypted communication over a computer network by using the ssh protocol.
 Many people, new to computers and protocols, create a misconception about OpenSSH, they think it is a protocol, but it is not, it is a set of computer programs that use the ssh protocol.

-OpenSSH is developed by the Open BSD group and it is released under Simplified BSD License.
-A main factor which has made possible for OpenSSH to be used so much among system administrators is its multi-platform capability and very useful nice features it has.
-The latest version is OpenSSH 6.4 which has been released on November 8, 2013.
+OpenSSH is developed by the Open BSD group and it is released under a Simplified BSD License.
+A main factor that has made it possible for OpenSSH to be used so much among system administrators is its multi-platform capability and very useful nice features it has.

-Why Use OpenSSH And Over Telnet Or Ftp?
+Why Use OpenSSH Over Telnet Or Ftp?

-1. Secure Communication
+• Secure Communication

-2. Strong Encryption (3DES, Blowfish, AES, Arcfour)
+• Strong Encryption (3DES, Blowfish, AES, Arcfour)

-3. X11 Forwarding (encrypt X Window System traffic)
+• X11 Forwarding (encrypt X Window System traffic)

-4. Port Forwarding (encrypted channels for legacy protocols)
+• Port Forwarding (encrypted channels for legacy protocols)

-6. Agent Forwarding (Single-Sign-On)
+• Agent Forwarding (Single-Sign-On)

-7. Interoperability (Compliance with SSH 1.3, 1.5, and 2.0 protocol Standards)
+• Interoperability (Compliance with SSH 1.3, 1.5, and 2.0 protocol Standards)

-8. SFTP client and server support in both SSH1 and SSH2 protocols.
+• SFTP client and server support in both SSH1 and SSH2 protocols.

-9. Kerberos and AFS Ticket Passing
+• Kerberos and AFS Ticket Passing

-10. Data Compression
+• Data Compression

 To install OpenSSH, open a terminal and run the following commands with superuser permissions.

-On Ubuntu/Debian/Linux Mint
+On Debian/Ubuntu/Linux Mint

-$ sudo apt-get install openssh-server openssh-client
+$ sudo apt install openssh-server openssh-client

 On RHEL/Centos/Fedora